<> <> <> <>

 Micronutrients are vital for keeping your hair healthy, including your hair follicles.

-Eating well, and consuming less fried foods, also comes with a number of other health benefits, like treating a nutrient deficiency, and improving your general wellbeing.
+Eating well, and consuming less fried foods, also comes with a number of other health benefits, like treating nutrient deficiency, and improving your general wellbeing.

-Some of the best foods to help with hair growth include:
+Some of the best foods to help with hair growth include [4]:

 • Berries.
-Loaded with important vitamins for hair growth, like vitamin C, as well as strong antioxidants that may help protect hair follicle cells from free radical damage, Berries are a great addition to your diet for healthy hair.
+Loaded with important vitamins for hair growth, like vitamin C, as well as strong antioxidants that may help protect hair follicle cells from free radical damage, berries are a great addition to your diet for healthy hair.

 • Spinach.
 No need for iron supplementation if you eat loads of spinach!
 Packed with folate, dietary iron, vitamin A and vitamin C, spinach can be very beneficial for hair growth.